 AI is playing a larger role than ever in SaaS marketing.
 Expect an even heavier reliance on AI and predictive analytics in the future.

 There are more than 300,000 business Chatbots on Facebook Messenger.
-Consumers are getting used to interacting with them.
-80% of businesses are expected to deploy Chatbots by 2020.
+Consumers are getting used to interacting with them, and they offer a next-generation link to your customers (and employees!).
 AI-enhanced Chatbots work for you 24/7 and provide quick answers to queries.
 They can help engage visitors to your SaaS website and convert visitors to leads.